WHO / Mikhail Grigorev

 Document

-Following the nomination of Dr Hans Henri P. Kluge to serve a second term as WHO Regional Director for Europe, work is underway to develop EPW2.
+Following the nomination of Dr Hans Henri P. Kluge to serve a second term as WHO Regional Director for Europe, work started to develop EPW2.

-The overarching goal is to unite the Region’s 53 Member States to work towards a healthier, fairer and more sustainable future for all people.
+The overarching goal was and remains to unite the Region’s 53 Member States to work towards a healthier, fairer and more sustainable future for all people.

 It is a shared endeavour, requiring collaboration among people, patients and health professionals, and across sectors and borders.

-EPW2 will tailor WHO’s global health priorities as agreed in the 14th General Programme of Work (2025–2028) to the European Region context, and accelerate action to achieve the Sustainable Development Goals.
+EPW2 tailors WHO’s global health priorities as agreed in the 14th General Programme of Work (2025–2028) to the European Region context, and accelerates action to achieve the Sustainable Development Goals.

 Emerging themes